From A Wiki of Ice and Fire

 The Princess and the Queen

-During the Targaryen civil war known as the Dance of the Dragons.
-The dragonpit was destroyed during the Storming of the Dragonpit.
+Later during the Targaryen civil war known as the Dance of the Dragons after King's Landing was captured by Queen Rhaenyra, the dragonpit was destroyed during the Storming of the Dragonpit.
 When ten's of thousands of crazed and starving smallfolk led by the deranged Shepherd stormed the dragonpit to kill the dragon's within.
 Five Targaryen dragons (Shrykos, Morghul, Tyraxes, Dreamfyre and Syrax) and thousands of smallfolk were killed.

 The dragonpit was reduced to flaming ruins.